AurMad/STOCfree/README.md

 library(ggplot2)
 ```

+# Prediction of probabilities of infection from test results and risk factor data

+In order to show how to perform the prediction we use the `herdBTM`
+dataset which is embedded in the package.
+In the first example, we
+consider the case where we have herd level test results, a single type
+of test is performed and 2 risk factors are included.

+Currently, the following types of configurations can be modelled:

+  - Herd level test results, 1 test, several risk factors
+  - Herd level test results, 1 test, no risk factors
+  - Herd level test results, several tests, no risk factors
+  - Herd level test results, several tests, several risk factors

+In this section, the first configuration is modelled.
+The 3 last ones
+are covered in less detail in the last sections.

-# Data
+## Data

-The `STOCfree` package contains a dataset called `herdBTM` which
-contains the results of antibody ELISA tests performed on bulk tank
+The `herdBTM` dataset contains the results of antibody ELISA tests
-milk.
+performed on bulk tank milk.
 Each row is a testing date in a herd.
+There
-There are 100 herds with 11
-tests for each herd.
+are 100 herds with 11 tests for each herd.

-There are also data for 2 risk factors of new infection.
+There are also data for 2 risk factors of new infection:

   - `ln_nOrig6_12` is the number of source herds for cattle purchased
     between 6 and 12 months before the test